 A chronic disease marked by severe liver damage caused by the patient’s...

-The Liver Transplant Unit at Sanar International Hospitals is backed by unparalleled surgical excellence.
+The Liver Transplant Unit at SHALBY Sanar International Hospitals is backed by unparalleled surgical excellence.
 We use of the finest technology for simplifying the most complex procedures and adhere to stringent quality and safety benchmarks.
 With fully equipped operation theatres, state-of-the-art intensive care facilities, best-in-class innovations and leading-edge technology, we strive to deliver the best possible outcome for patients.
 Our transplant team consists of expert liver specialists, transplant surgeons, anaesthesiologists, specialised nurses and medical technicians, all having years of experience in the field.

 Liver transplant is a complex procedure that involves the surgical replacement of the damaged liver of a patient with a healthy liver, or a part of it, taken from a living or deceased donor.
 Over the years, liver transplant has helped countless people who had been living with end-stage liver disease, by adding quality and more years to their life.
 Liver transplants can be performed on adults, as well as children.
 The procedure is performed under the influence of anaesthesia and can take anywhere between 6 to 12 hours.